aj-techsoul/Youtubers-Competition/README.md

 To use this API you can just do some small settings.
+Settings starts from 294 line.